-Under Title 40, Texas Administrative Code, Section 807.221-224, students terminated for unsatisfactory progress cannot be readmitted until a minimum of one evaluation period has passed.
-Similarly, a student dismissed for attendance policy violation may re-enter after a minimum of one block has passed.
+Attendance Violation: Similarly, a student administratively withdrawn for attendance policy violation may re-enter after a minimum of one block has passed.
 This does not circumvent the approved refund policy and/or the 150% rule and/or the minimum program attendance requirements of 80%.
-Upon re-admittance, students may be subject to either/both Academic Probation or Attendance Probation, dependent upon their standing at exit from the institution.
+Upon readmittance, students may be subject to either/both Academic Probation or Attendance Probation, dependent upon their standing at exit from the institution, but are eligible for financial aid if they meet any requirements.

-A student who withdraws from the school may apply for re-admittance to the program.
+General: A student who withdraws from the school may apply for re-admittance to the program.
 Readmitted students are subject to a probationary period of one block.
 A student on such a probationary period is eligible for financial aid.
 At the end of this probationary period, a Progress Review Committee appointed by the Campus President will decide whether to allow the student to continue on a full-time basis.